-- Written test at the end of the semester: between 70% and 80% of the total mark. - Text comments (individual or in group) or comments related to the texts, active participation in the discussion groups of practical classes, assignments, etc.: up to 20 and 30% of the total grade.
-Attendance to classes (both theoretical and practical) is compulsory.
+- Written test at the end of the semester: 80% of the total mark. - Text comments (individual or in group) or comments related to the texts, active participation in the discussion groups of practical classes, assignments, etc.: 20% of the total mark.